Income Tax Calculator India (FY 2024–25 to FY 2026–27)

 Tax Inputs

-Rebate on ordinary income does not wipe out tax on special-rate incomes in this tool.
+Rebate on ordinary income does not wipe out tax on special-rate income in this calculator.

 Results